 Not all areas are abundant with rocks that are good for making blades.
 Scout your area to find where the quality rocks hide.
 A creek, for example, tends to be loaded with quality rocks that make excellent blades.
 Be patient when finding a rock for your DIY survival knife.
 Take your time so you’ll end up finding the best rock for this project.

-Step 2.
-Find quality rocks for the blade
+Step 2: Find Quality Rocks for the Blade

-Rocks that are excellent for making knives make a ringing sound or they sound like glass when you clack them together.
+Rocks that are excellent for making knives make a ringing sound, or they sound like glass when you clack them together.
 Make sure to choose rocks that are relatively large because most of them will have a weathered outer surface called the cortex.
 The bigger the rock, the more quality material there will be under the cortex.

 Step 3.
-Find a hammer stone
+Find a Hammer Stone

-A hammer stone is a medium sized rock with a rounded surface.
+A hammerstone is a medium-sized rock with a rounded surface.
 This will be used for chipping off the blades.

-Step 5.
-Blades
+Step 3: Blades

 If done properly your blades will chip out of the rock.
 The larger the rock, the larger the blades.

-Step 6.
-How to use a stone knife
+Step 6: How to Use a Stone Knife

 **The content of this post is an adaptation of Hedgehog Leatherworks’ “How to Make Stone Blades for Wilderness Survival”.** Thanks for the great tutorial!!!